samuelweiler/gf-ecd/index.md

 dances), "larks on the left, ravens on the right" applies as facing into the minor set.
 In a proper longways dance, the frame of reference is the top of the hall, so there is one long line of larks facing one long line of ravens.
+At the heart of this convention is a single figure: the asymmetrical swing, in which one dancer must end on the left and the other on the right in order for the choreography to be successful.
+Whereas in ECD the choreography specifies the number of rotations in a two-hand turn, in contra dancing the swing includes a flexible number of rotations but relies on dancers knowing where they should end -- based on their role within their partnership.

-The modern contra dance repetoire is made up almost exclusively with improper dances.
-In these, "larks on the left, ravens on the right" makes sense with a frame of reference of "facing in to the minor set", and that frame of reference is consistent for nearly all contra dances done in an evening.
+The modern contra dance repetoire is dominated by improper dances and other formations that assume partners will begin/return to a left/right orientation in relation to one another with reference to the whole set (or a minor set of four, eight, etc).
+In these, "larks on the left, ravens on the right" makes sense with that frame of reference, which remains consistent for nearly all contra dances done in an evening.
 It also makes sense for squares where, again, there exists an obvious frame of reference of "face into the center".
+(Note: this hasn't historically been the case.)

-By contrast, the modern ECD repetoire has a more diverse mix of dance formations.
+By contrast, the modern ECD repetoire has a more diverse mix of dance formations, and rarely uses the asymmetrical swing figure.

 ## Experiences in 2018